-Welcome to the home of sport at Durham University, the premier sporting University in the North of England and ranked 2nd in Britain in the BUCS national leagues.
+Welcome to the home of sport at Durham University, the premier University for combining academic and sporting excellence, and ranked 2nd in Britain in the BUCS national leagues.

 At the present time we have professional coaching support in: